yimingwang123/voicelive-api-salescoach/README.md

 ## Overview

-Voice Live API Salescoach is a demo application showcasing how AI-based training could be used in sales education using Azure AI services.
-Practice real-world sales scenarios with AI-powered virtual customers, receive instant feedback on your performance, and improve your sales skills through immersive voice conversations.
+Voice Live API Salescoach is a demo application showcasing how AI-based training could be used in sales education using Azure AI services. **You play the role of a Swiss health insurance seller**, practicing real-world sales scenarios with AI-powered virtual customers.
+Receive instant feedback on your performance and improve your sales skills through immersive voice conversations.

 ### Features

-- **Real-time Voice Conversations** - Practice sales calls with AI agents that respond naturally using Azure Voice Live API
+- **Real-time Voice Conversations** - Practice sales calls with AI customers that respond naturally using Azure Voice Live API
 - **Performance Analysis** - Get detailed feedback on your conversation skills
 - **Pronunciation Assessment** - Improve your speaking clarity and confidence with Azure Speech Services
 - **Scoring System** - Track your progress with metrics